Berabjesus/EatOpia-Restaurant-Page/README.md

 # EatOpia Restaurant Desktop app

-> This Single Page Application (SPA) project is made to create a restaurant homepage by dynamically rendering it using JavaScript DOM manipulation.
+> This desktop Single Page Application (SPA) project is made to create a restaurant homepage by dynamically rendering it using JavaScript DOM manipulation.
 JavaScript is used to generate the entire contents of the website.
 Bootstrap and CSS rules are applied for a better UI and UX.

 ## Built With